 You may find that some of your biggest competitors are already chasing some of the more valuable longtail terms, which can make it very difficult to compete.
 A little bit of research can save a lot of time and effort and ensure that your hard work does eventually pay off.

 Creating the content

 Once you have a list of longtail keywords you will need to create blogs that are focused on these phrases, without it reading spammy.
 This is where many people fall down, but if you can do it well then you’ll shoot up in rankings and see a significant boost in traffic.
 Do it wrong however and you could get a nasty slap on the wrist from Google, something you really don’t want to happen!

-If you want to make the most out of longtail keywords and take the risk away from being penalized for poor content then talk to the friendly team at Liberty Marketing today.
-With years of experience and proven results we can help you to increase the amount of traffic your website receives – you’ll be delighted with the results!
+If you want to make the most out of longtail keyword research and take the risk away from being penalized for poor content then talk to the friendly team at Liberty Marketing today.
+With years of experience and proven results our SEO agency in Wales can help you to increase the amount of traffic your website receives – you’ll be delighted with the results!